Online Guide for Newcomers to Prince Edward Island - Canada

-Breakfast Program -- A nutritious breakfast is available at some elementary and intermediate schools to each student at no cost.
+Breakfast Program -- A nutritious breakfast is available at some elementary and intermediate schools at no cost to students.
 Students who would like to participate should be in school about 30 minutes before classes start.

 In intermediate and high schools there are cafeterias where students can buy lunch, or eat the food they bring from home.
-After grade 7 students are usually allowed to leave school grounds during lunch if they wish.
+Beginning in grade 8 students are usually allowed to leave school grounds during lunch if they wish.

 Students should not bring valuable items to school -- the school is not responsible for lost or stolen items.